-- Proper alignment of top/bottom guide rulers when placing vinyl in the cutter is most important- Also, make sure the pinch rollers are over the gritted part of the bottom roller. - Make sure the grit rollers on the bottom bar are clean of any sticky residue. - Place your vinyl so that the pinch rollers are near the outside edges.
-(Note that pinch rollers must always match up with grit rollers below.) - If you have a wide enough model to have multiple pinch rollers, you may have better results by adding (or removing) a middle pinch roller.
+- Proper alignment of top/bottom guide rulers when placing vinyl in the cutter is most important- Also, make sure the pinch rollers are over the gritted part of the bottom roller. - · Make sure the grit rollers on the bottom bar are clean of any sticky residue. - Place your vinyl so that the pinch rollers are near the outside edges.
+(Note that pinch rollers must always match up with grit rollers below.) - If you have a wide enough model to have multiple pinch rollers, you may have better results by adding (or removing) a middle pinch roller. - Make sure the small levers on the back of pinch rollers are all down. - · You might be using too much downforce on the blade.
+Increase passes instead.